stehal/mtbocal/import.md

 If you have an online calendar which makes a url available for synchronizing calendars then send the url #TODO.
 Please ensure the url points to a calendar which only contains MTBO races.

+## Example importing using Eventor
+Several national federations (eg. [Sweden](https://eventor.orientering.se/Events), Norway and Australia) use Eventor which has a calendar supporting ical export.

+1. Select year, period "all", National and regional events, discipline "MTBO"
+1. Select "Export to Calendar" to download an Events.ics file
+1. Email the Events.ics file as an attatchment to #TODO